Policies & Union Contracts

 - Document how the worker was injured on the supervisor's report.

-- File the supervisor's report with the Office of Human Resources.
+- Report the incident to the Office of Human Resources.

-- Call 8201 (security and safety) in an emergency situations (If an injured worker is unconscious, not properly breathing or severely bleeding).
-The Department of Security/Safety will call 911.
+- In the event an injured worker is suffering a life threatening emergency (or perceived life threatening emergency) please call 911 first and THEN call Security and Safety at 8201.
+Examples of some life threatening emergencies: unconscious, not properly breathing or severely bleeding.
 Clearly state the nature of the accident and give the exact location of the injured worker.
 Stay with the injured worker until Security and/or the ambulance arrives.

-- Notify the supervisor.
-Any co-worker that witnesses the accident may be assigned administrative leave by the supervisor to accompany the injured worker to the emergency medical facility in order to provide medical personnel with accurate information.
+- Any co-worker that witnesses the accident may be assigned administrative leave by the supervisor to accompany the injured worker to the emergency medical facility in order to provide medical personnel with accurate information.

 The Department of Security/Safety –